 CU Talent transfers temporal bones to black silicone elastomer coated dish of medium

-SCOPE/ECU Talent pins vestibular region of the bone by inserting pins at oblique angle
+LAB MEDIA Pinned temporal bone

+LAB MEDIA Pinned temporal bone with outline of bone drawn on

+LAB MEDIA Pinned temporal bone with cochlea drawn on

+2.9 .
 Next, carefully remove the cartilage surrounding the cochlea by inserting one tine of the

 forceps into the cartilage at the outer edge of the base of the cochlea and clipping a hole in the cartilage.

-SCOPE Talent removes cartilage around cochlea

-SCOPE Talent inserts tine of forceps into cartilage at outer edge of the base of cochlea and clips hole in cartilage

-Then, clip a flap up the side, insert the tine of the forceps and gently separate the roof of the duct from the cartilage.

-SCOPE Talent clips a flap up the side

-SCOPE talent inserts tine of forceps and gently separates roof of duct from cartilage
+2.9.1.
+LAB MEDIA Cut is made up the side and a flap cut off

+2.10.
 Clip horizontally across the top and diagonally, and carefully lift off the front section

 of the capsule.
-Insert a prong of the forceps in between the remaining cartilage and the duct and gently clip off the last section.
+Insert a prong of the forceps in between the remaining cartilage and the duct and gently clip off the remaining cartilage.
 The apical surface of the cochlea is now exposed.

-SCOPE Talent clips horizontally and then diagonally
+LAB MEDIA Talent clips horizontally and then diagonally

-SCOPE Talent lifts off front section of capsule
+LAB MEDIA Talent cuts off front section of capsule

-SCOPE Talent inserts prong and gently lifts off last section to expose apical surface of cochlea
+Remove the remaining cartilage and mesenchyme surrounding the cochlea.

+LAB MEDIA remaining cartilage etc removed..

 Starting at the base, catch the area where the roof of the duct meets the cochlear epithelium and open the cochlear duct.
 Gently peel off the roof, trimming when necessary until it is completely removed.

-SCOPE Talent catches area where roof of duct meets cochlear epithelium and opens cochlear duct
+LAB MEDIA Talent catches area where roof of duct meets cochlear epithelium and opens cochlear duct

-SCOPE Talent gently peels off roof and trims when necessary until completely removed
+LAB MEDIA Talent gently peels off roof and trims when necessary until completely removed

 Trim off any portions of membrane left on the medial side of the duct.
 Then clean the duct of excess mesenchymal tissue and detach the duct from the vestibular system.

-SCOPE Talent trims off any membrane left on medial side of duct
+LAB MEDIA Talent trims off any membrane left on medial side of duct

-SCOPE Talent cleans off mesenchymal tissue
+LAB MEDIA Talent cleans off mesenchymal tissue

-SCOPE Talent detaches duct from mesenchymal system
+LAB MEDIA Talent detaches duct from mesenchymal system

 To culture explants, place one, luminal surface up, in the center of a substrate coated glass bottom culture dish.
 Carefully draw off the liquid and leave for two minutes.
 Then dropwise, add 150 ul of supplemented DMEM to the explant, taking care not to disturb it so that it can settle to the substrate.